dupejpeter/ESS/design/Control.md

 In first 4 cases user defined size of a Grid is required to create a Grid.
 In the case of import the size of a grid will be determined based on the data file.

-For the prepared ProbA and ProbB cases user will be asked for +V, -V and GND potential value if necessary then the grid will be filled with corresponding data.
+For the prepared ProbA and ProbC cases user will be asked for +V, -V and GND potential value if necessary then the grid will be filled with corresponding data.

 Import will require a query for filename and optionally type of the imported file.